jfrog/artifactory-user-plugins/download/npmExternalToInternalRedirect/README.md

 the same name.
 For example of there are internal and external packages by the name of 'node-xyz', this plugin would make sure that the internal package(one in local repository) is given back rather than the external one.

+This plugin would change the normal behaviour of the virtual repositories, for npm repo types.
+Use it in teh special case where:
+1.)
+You have internal and external npm repositories And 2.)
+You have the same packages in internal and external repositories With this plugin the expected behaviour is that we always get the latest package in the local npm repository and versions in remote repositories are ignored.

+Note that the ideal way this should be handled is by using scoped packages.
+However of its not possible to convert all to a scoped package use this plugin.

 ## Features